ngrafx/nray/README.md

 - All classes are using them when applicable (e.g. primitive.h)

 Classes abstract implementation details from their interfaces.
-- Have a look at the Image class (image.h)
+- Have a look at the Image class (image.h).
+For example we can query and set the pixel Color by specifying x & y coordinates although the data is actually stored as a Float array.
+This simplify the use of the class regardless of how the class stores data internally

 Classes encapsulate behavior.
+- In the image class (image.h) all the image related operations are encapsulated

 Classes follow an appropriate inheritance hierarchy.
 - In primitive.h you can see that all the primitives inherit from the pure virtual Primitive() class